Join university students from around the world by virtually competing in real-world energy challenges and developing potential solutions.

 About the Competition

-The International Switch Energy Case Competition will challenge and make you think critically about how the world can transition to a sustainable, equitable energy future.
+The Switch International Energy Case Competition (IECC) will challenge and make you think critically about how the world can transition to a sustainable, equitable energy future.

 Join university students from around the world as your team competes for cash prizes.